JordanWeatherby/random-projects/README.md

 I have done something similar in the past to run a cron job on my web server so it automatically updates the dns if it detects the server ip has changed

+## youtube-dl-scripts (2020)

+I have a few small scripts I have used to interface with [youtube-dl](https://github.com/ytdl-org/youtube-dl) to download media from a number of sites

+### `runytpldl.sh`

+This is hooked up to a daily cron job that detects if any new videos have been added to a unlisted 'audio download' youtube playlist and downloads them in 320kbps mp3 format.

+### `runytviddlpl.sh`

+Very similar to previous except this downloads videos and converts to mp4 format.
+After conversion the videos are transferred to a mounted drive that is connected to a plex server.
+Allows a seamless process from adding a video to a playlist from within youtube to watching it locally on plex.

+### `runrtdl.sh`

+Designed to download videos from comedy site RoosterTeeth, this accepts a txt of links to videos to download as well as the location to store them within the /RoosterTeeth/ folder on the local drive.

+Requires username/password for premium content

+### `rungbdl.sh`

+Similar to previous but for video game site Giant Bomb.

+Requires valid login cookies for premium content.
+Includes random delay to avoid being bot detected.

 ## scrabble-solver (2018)

 Given a list of letters, this calculates the highest scoring words in the scrabble dictionary to play